processout/processout-python/README.md

 Installation
 ------------

-The package's installation is done by a simple git clone
+The module's installation is done by a simple git clone

 ``` sh
 git clone https://github.com/ProcessOut/ProcessOut-python-server .